 Honeyscribe: Plant Pharmacy Studio

-By setting up a ‘Plant Pharmacy Studio’ in the hospitals largest staff rest area, people can participate for as long as they have and receive expert tutorials in how to paint flowers from life and create pressed flower cards from a preserved collection of local wild and cultivated flowers from across the hospital campus, the University of Exeter Grounds and local gardens.
-In addition to the interactive sessions where people can connect with the making of botanical cards and artworks, Plant Pharmacists will dispense handmade botanical cards featuring real pressed samples of medicinal plants associated with healing.
-This approach was tested during the pilot project and found to have a powerful effect engaging people across the hospital, filtering through the staff community and enticing staff to seek out and engage with the activities, often whole departments engaging with the activities in relays over the course of a busy shift.
-Plants and placemaking are inextricably linked, and this project helps advocate the importance of biodiverse spaces across the NHS trust site set out in their Green Plan.
+In addition to the interactive sessions where staff connected with the making of botanical cards and artworks, the Plant Pharmacists dispensed handmade botanical cards featuring real pressed samples of medicinal plants associated with healing.
+They achieved this through working with 4th year Medical Students who helped create pressed flower cards to distribute in place of stickers via the flu jab nurses.
+This approach was tested during the pilot project and found to have a powerful effect engaging people across the hospital, filtering through the staff community and enticing staff to seek out and engage with the activities.
+Plants and placemaking are also inextricably linked, and this project will help advocate for green cultivated and biodiverse spaces across the NHS trust site.

 About Honeyscribe